-Due to the nature of the disease, dementia patients will need to have a much safer environment than they perhaps lived in before the onset.
+Due to the nature of the disease, dementia and Alzheimer’s patients will need to have a much safer environment than they perhaps lived in before the disease onset.
 With lower problem-solving abilities and a less effective judgment on situations, even simple situations can prove dangerous for these patients.
 Here are a few things to pay specific attention to:

 - Fire safety.
-You should also keep flammable items away from the patient, including matches and lighters.
+Caregivers should also keep flammable items away from the patient, including matches and lighters.
 If the patient is a smoker and wants to continue, it should only be done under supervision.
 A fire extinguisher should always be accessible.

 - Prevent falls.
-Because dementia patients often experience a loss of coordination, it is vital to prevent slips and falls.
+Because these patients often experience a loss of coordination, it is vital to prevent slips and falls.
 Put away any loose extension cords or clutter that could cause the patient to trip, and place handrails on stairs or other areas of the home.

 Don’t Forget Nutrition

 One of the lesser-known side effects of Alzheimer’s disease is that eating and drinking can become a difficult task for patients.
 If they seem to be struggling to chew, a common symptom, the types of foods given to the patients may need to be adjusted.
 If there are concerns about about the patient not eating enough or staying hydrated, smaller, more manageable meals at greater frequency throughout the day may be helpful.
 Nutritious, high-calorie, high-protein foods should be the focus of meals, and processed foods and low-nutrient foods should be avoided.